ku-dml/mol-infer/HPS/Module_2/Constructing_Prediction_Functions/README.md

-** UNDER CONSTRUCTION (2024.2.11) **
+** UNDER CONSTRUCTION (2024.2.17) **

 ## Conctructing Prediction Functions

-This folder contains the codes used to construct the prediction functions between the given desctiptor file of the whole data set ('SINGLE_xxx') or the two subsets ('SEP_xxx').
+This folder contains the codes used to construct the prediction functions between the given desctiptor file of the whole data set (`SINGLE_xxx`) or the two subsets (`SEP_xxx`).

-In both cases, we conduct the experiment in two stages, namely:
+In both cases, we conduct the experiment in two steps, namely:
-- the preliminary experiment ('xxx_pre') to specify the hyperparameters, and
+- the preliminary experiment (`xxx_pre`) to specify the hyperparameters, and
-- the evaluation experiment ('xxx_eval') to evaluate the learning performance by 10 times 5-crossvalidation, and construct the prediction function files that will be used later in the stage of solving inverse problem ([Module 3](HPS/Module_3)).
+- the evaluation experiment (`xxx_eval`) to evaluate the learning performance by 10 times 5-cross validation, and construct the prediction function files that will be used later in the stage of solving inverse problem ([Module 3](HPS/Module_3)).

 Usage:

-For learning using the whole data set ('SINGLE_xxx'):
+For learning using the whole data set (`SINGLE_xxx`):

 Preliminary experiment: